 The nine months we had together were like living in a time machine circa 1967.
 It felt like we were given a second chance to make things right.
 A gift from the universe!

-It was a spontaneous back slide on both our parts that didn’t have words, logic or common sense.
-It was just pure lust, raging adolescent hormones pumping non-stop through 50 year old bodies.
+It was a spontaneous backslide on both our parts that didn’t have words, logic or common sense.
+It was just pure lust, raging adolescent hormones pumping non-stop through fifty-year-old bodies.
 Yikes!
 Kind of like a train wreck you can’t stop looking at!

 I traveled to see David once a month.
-He lived in upstate NY.
+He lived in upstate New York.
 I was willing to take this risk and see where it might lead us.
 I naively thought that we had a chance to make things work out between us.
 Why else would the universe bring us together?
-But David had a fatal flaw, something I realized after the fact, left over from our earliest days….he never could make up his mind about me.
+But David had a fatal flaw, something I realized after the fact, left over from our earliest days: he never could make up his mind about me.

-The second issue came after he enlisted in the Navy and went to sea for 11 months.
+The second issue came after he enlisted in the Navy and went to sea for eleven months.
 I was a junior in high school at the time.
-He was lucky and didn’t have to go to Viet Nam but he was at sea during a war which was scary for the both of us.
+He was lucky and didn’t have to go to Viet Nam, but he was at sea during a war that scared both of us.

 We decided in true teenage fashion to be “true” to each other.
-At the very least we would not have sex with anyone else since we hadn’t “gone all the way” yet with each other.
+At the very least, we would not have sex with anyone else since we hadn’t “gone all the way” yet with each other.
 When he got back from duty, he seemed different.
 My radar went up and I just knew something had changed.
-I wrangled the truth out of him and found out that he had slipped and had sex with a prostitute but he said it meant nothing!
-The story he told was that on shore leave he was dared by a friend to do it.
-Ok, I can see how this could happen even if it was with a prostitute which was being presented to somehow make me feel better.
+I wrangled the truth out of him and found out that he had slipped and had sex with a prostitute!
+But he said it meant nothing.
+The story he told was that on shore leave he had been dared by a friend to do it.
+Okay, I could see how this could happen if it was with a prostitute who was being presented to somehow make them feel better.
 But what really got me was that he was willing to lie about it and attempted to get it by me.
 That was a big warning flag.

 He was convincing and I was looking for an excuse to let myself go and hope for the best.

-He dangled me for months telling me that he and his wife wanted a divorce but neither one of them made a move to get one.
-We had a few very emotional meetings were I cried, yelled and demanded answers.
+He dangled me for months telling me that he and his wife wanted a divorce, but neither one of them made a move to get one.
+We had a few very emotional meetings where I cried, yelled, and demanded answers.

 David could never take responsibility for the things he said to me.
-He could never man up and say what needed to be said, to put me out of my misery, that he was not going to leave his marriage.
+He could never man up and say what needed to be said to put me out of my misery, which was that he was not going to leave his marriage.
 By then I had realized my mistake.
-I believe David did love me but he was stuck in a mess that had nothing to do with me.
+I believe David did love me, but he was stuck in a mess that had nothing to do with me.
 He just couldn’t get out of his own way.

-In retrospect, I had a wonderful time reconnecting with David and it did feel like we had unfinished business that needed to be completed.
-We had closure.
-It was messy but I learned a lot.
-I learned that I was right to end our relationship when I was 17.
+In retrospect, I had a wonderful time reconnecting with David, and it did feel like we had had unfinished business that needed to be completed.
+Now we had closure.
+It was messy, but I had learned a lot.
+I had learned that I was right to end our relationship when I was seventeen.
 It never would have worked.
 We both wanted different things.
 The good news was that I felt powerful again and lovable.
 I realized that I deserved to be loved and hoped I would find it.
 Sometimes you just have to learn things the hard way.

 My parents were busy sorting out the issues around my grandparents moving in with us, which was a very hard adjustment.

-My mother and my grandmother wanted individual domain over the kitchen.
+My mother and my grandmother wanted individual do.main over the kitchen.
 It created a lot of fights and bad feelings.
 My grandmother won most of the battles because she actually cooked daily.
-Grandma would make peirogies, little meat pies from scratch.
-She also made kruscikis which were pastry and apple pies.
-It was always piled a mile high with apples and brown sugar.
+Grandma would make pierogies.
+She also made krusciki, which were pastries always piled a mile high with apples and brown sugar.
 With grandma love and food went hand and hand.

-Little by little I was taking charge of my life, testing the waters and had no idea what I was heading into.
+Little by little I was taking charge of my life, testing the waters, and had no idea of what I was heading into.